chris56974/weibuddies-iac/k8s/kafka/README_KRAFT.md

 ## Overview

-In kraft mode, you have two types of nodes - brokers & controllers.
-You usually have 3-5 controllers for availability purposes.
-You designate whether a node is a controller or a broker by setting its `process.roles` property to broker, controller or broker,controller (broker,controller means the node operates as both, aka a combined node).
-You set this setting in the kafka/config/kraft/server.properties file.
-Combined nodes are convenient but if they crash as a broker then it can no longer work as a controller.
+In kraft mode, you have two types of nodes - controllers & brokers.
+A broker receives messages from producers and stores them on disk keyed by unique offset.
+A controller is responsible for managing the state of the cluster (partitions, replicas) and you typically need 3-5 for availability.
+You must tell each node whether it's a controller, a broker, or both using the process.roles property (kafka/config/kraft/server.properties file).
+Nodes that are both controllers and brokers are convenient but if they crash on the broker side, then they also crash on the controller side (and you always need a majority of controllers to run for the quorum).
+The "quorum" part refers to how controllers all agree with each other on what the cluster state/metadata is.
 Every node (broker or controller) has to know who all the controllers are.
 You do that by enumerating the controllers in the `controller.quorum.voters` key in the same kafka/config/kraft/server.properties file.
-The "quorum" part refers to how controllers agree with each other ow what the cluster metadata is.
-An example config for a controller looks like this...
+An example config might look like this.

 ```bash
 process.roles=controller # this is a controller